-- Unless otherwise mentioned, the term of validity for the examination parts passed is 30 months.
-This rule also applies to approved courses from other degree programmes.
-The Examination Board may extend the term of validity if, in its judgment, the knowledge, insights and skills relating to the examination component in question are not obsolete; - The Examination Board can impose, with respect to an examination part taken and passed more than thirty months previously, an additional or alternative examination, before the student is admitted to take the exam concerned. - If an examination part consists of more than one examination, the term of validity of the examination shall be limited to the academic year following the one in which the examinations are taken, unless the examiner determines otherwise.
+- Unless otherwise mentioned, the term of validity for passed courses including approved courses of another degree programme - is in principle unlimited. - In derogation from the preceding paragraph and as long as the final exam has not been passed yet, the Examination Board, in consultation with the Academic Director concerned, may declare the term of validity of a course that has been passed more than six years ago expired if - in its judgement - the knowledge, insights and skills taught during the course have become obsolete.
+In that case, the Examination Board can impose an additional or alternative course or examination, before the student may pass the final exam. - If the examination of a course is composed of more than one test, the term of validity of each test shall be limited to the academic year in which the tests are taken, unless the examiner explicitly determined otherwise in the course manual.